leobudima/elogii-blog/content/how-to-measure-delivery-performance.md

 There are four main factors that affect delivery performance.
 These are:

 * **Supply chain management.** Forecasting demand to determine the frequency at which you source products and ensure an uninterrupted supply of products to your customers.
 * **Inventory management.** Managing the number of products you have available for sale and delivery to customers at any given time.
 * **In-full and on-time delivery.** When a customer places an order, it is crucial that you deliver the items in full quantity and within the expected timeframe.
 * **Transportation requirements**.
-Keeping track of all aspects of transportation such as delivery range, driver and vehicle availability is key for boosting delivery performance.
+Keeping track of all aspects of transportation such as delivery range, driver, and vehicle availability is key for boosting delivery performance.

 ### Why Is It Important to Measure Delivery Performance?